Slim Dusty: Death

-He died at his home in St Ives, New South Wales, on 19 September 2003 at the age of 76 after a protracted battle with Colorectal cancer.
+Dusty died at his St Ives, New South Wales, home on 19 September 2003, at the age of 76 after a protracted battle with lung and kidney cancer.

 Eminent figures, including the Prime Minister of Australia, John Howard, and the federal opposition leader, Simon Crean, attended a state funeral at St Andrew's Cathedral, Sydney, on 26 September 2003, where thousands had gathered.
 In the funeral, the Anglican Dean of Sydney, Phillip Jensen paid tribute by leading the congregation of family, statesmen, fans and musicians in the singing of "A Pub With No Beer".
 Several tributes were featured from Dusty's children as well as words from other national musicians (Peter Garrett and John Williamson) and music from Graeme Connors, Kasey Chambers and Troy Cassar-Daley.
 Around Australia, thousands of fans gathered to stand outside the cathedral; Dusty was later cremated.

-Dusty had been working on his 106th album for EMI at the time of his death.
+Dusty was working on his 106th album as a solo artist for EMI at the time of his death.
 On 8 March 2004 the album, Columbia Lane – the Last Sessions, debuted at number five on the Australian album charts and number one on the country charts.
 Gold status was achieved after being on sale for less than two weeks.

-Columbia Lane is a tribute to the laneway juxtaposed to Parramatta Road in Strathfield (near the railway bridge link), where the EMI studios once stood (now a Kennards Self Storage store), and where he began his music career.
+Columbia Lane is a tribute to the laneway off Parramatta Road in Strathfield (near the railway bridge link), where the EMI studios once stood (now a Kennards Self Storage store), and where he began his recording career.

-In 2004, Tamworth hosted the "Concert for Slim" as a memorial tribute featuring more than 30 Australian musical artists including Joy McKean, Paul Kelly, Keith Urban, Lee Kernaghan and Kasey Chambers.
+On 20 January 2004, Tamworth hosted the "Concert for Slim" as a memorial tribute featuring more than 30 Australian musical artists including Joy McKean, Paul Kelly, Keith Urban, Lee Kernaghan and Kasey Chambers.

 In 2005, in tribute to the iconic song "Cunnamulla Fella" performed by Dusty with lyrics by Stan Coster, an eponymous statue was unveiled in the Queensland town of Cunnamulla.

 EMI Records' Australian sales of Dusty's records surpassed seven million in 2007.